Skip to Content

 What Is the Process for Obtaining a Restraining Order in Tulsa?

-Obtaining a restraining order in Tulsa involves several steps, beginning with filing a petition that outlines the reasons for seeking the order.
-This petition is typically filed at the Tulsa County Courthouse, and it must demonstrate a credible threat or history of harm.
-After filing, a temporary restraining order (TRO) can be granted if the judge sees an immediate need to protect the petitioner.
-This TRO remains in effect until the court holds a hearing to decide if a permanent restraining order is warranted.
+Obtaining a restraining order in Tulsa involves several steps, starting with filing a petition that explains why you need the order.
+You usually file the petition at the Tulsa County Courthouse and must show you face a credible threat or history of harm.
+The judge may issue a temporary restraining order (TRO) right away if urgent protection is needed.
+That TRO stays active until the full hearing for a permanent restraining order.

 How Long Does a Restraining Order Last in Oklahoma?